mdavis-xyz/staves-typst/src/lib.typ

     let leger-line-width = 1.8
     let accidental-offset = leger-line-width / 2 + 0.35 // accidentals are this far left of notes
+    let stem-length = 3 + 0.2 // don't make it an integer, it looks bad

     // draw the 5 stave lines
     for i in range(5) {